atp30/sudok/README.md

 If you have the nix package manager, a `nix-build` or `nix-shell` command should be adequate - the derivations read from the cabal file.

-Currently, there are three test files.
+Currently, there are five test files.
 Run the solver on them by:

 ```
 git clone https://github.com/atp30/sudok.git